pyconau/2021-website/data/Page/backstage.md

 path: speakers/backstage
 ---

-<p><i>This content relates to the 2020 event.
-It will be updated for 2021</i></p>

 # Backstage @ PyConline AU

-*This page outlines the tools, the tech, and the key moments involved in presenting at PyConline AU 2020.
+*This page outlines the tools, the tech, and the key moments involved in presenting at PyConline AU 2021.
 It will likely be updated based on your feedback during tech checks so please check back here closer to the conference for more detail.*

 There are three systems you'll have access to throughout the course of the event: